The 10 Essentials: Ass-Saving Hiking Gear You Need to Get

 And finally, it’s always good to have treats you love on trail, especially if you’re hiking at higher-altitudes where appetite can be an issue.
 My two guilty pleasures: Honey Stinger Waffles and Fritos.

 My favorite navigation device is my smart phone.
-I have a simple free app called Topo Maps that shows my location on … wait for it … a topographic map.
+I have a simple, inexpensive app called Topo Maps [iPhone only] that shows my location on … wait for it … a topographic map.

 Now, a few important caveats.
-If you’re going use your phone for wilderness navigation, it’s really important to have an extra battery or power pack, especially on longer trips.
+First, if you’re going use your phone for wilderness navigation, it’s really important to have an extra battery or power pack, especially on longer trips.

 You also need to have a backup navigation system.
 Because if your phone is anything like mine, it randomly powers down when its cold.
 And it considers cold to be 40 degrees F on some days.